formsy/formsy-material-ui/README.md

 `required` is not being enforced directly on the SelectField component, it does correctly affect `canSubmit` state however, so use that to disable the submit button as in the example above.

 ## Release History

 * 0.1.0 Initial release
 * 0.1.1 Fix exports
 * 0.1.2 Babelify same!
+* 0.1.3 Fix Checkbox & Toggle to return value when unchanged, don't import all of MUI (!), update example in README.

 ## Acknowledgements

 Based on an example from: https://github.com/rblakeley/pro-camper/blob/master/app/components/Form.js